 Your lawyer will go over the types of question you can anticipate during a deposition, how to best answer them, how to avoid accepting responsibility, and how to handle stressful moments.

 Your lawyer knows the other side will ask questions that are uncomfortable and antagonistic.
-However, you will have to answer.
-You must be ready to take difficult questions in stride, carefully provide an honest answer, and move on to the next question.
-A deposition is much more likely to go better if you are prepared, than if you show up with no idea what may happen.
+So, you must be ready to take difficult questions in stride, carefully provide an honest answer, and move on to the next question.
+A deposition will go better if you are prepared, than if you show up with no idea what may happen.